zacwong2151/tp/docs/DeveloperGuide.md

     1. Test case: `vfind n/George s/chef`<br>
        Expected: Volunteer list is updated to show `George`, who is a `chef`.
 Number of matching volunteers shown in the status message.

-    1. Test case: `vfind s/amazing`<br>
+    1. Test case: `vfind s/no one has this skill`<br>
        Expected: Volunteer list displays nothing. `0 volunteers listed!` shown in the status message.

     1. Test case: `vfind n/!@#`<br>
        Expected: Volunteer list displays nothing. `Names should only contain alphanumeric characters and spaces, and it should not be blank` shown in the status message.

     1. Other incorrect delete commands to try: `vfind`, `vfind randomwordshere n/ben`, `...` <br>
-       Expected: `Invalid commat format!` error message shown in the status message.
+       Expected: `Invalid command format!` error message shown in the status message.
 Instructions on the correct format are shown as well.

 ### Finding an event

 1. Prerequisites: List all events using the `elist` command.
 Multiple events in the list.

     1. Test case: `efind n/fixing computers`<br>
-       Expected: First event is deleted from the list..
+       Expected: Event list is updated to show `fixing computers` event.
+Number of matching events shown in the status message.

-    1. Test case: `efind n/random event`<br>
+    1. Test case: `efind n/this event does not exist`<br>
        Expected: Event list displays nothing. `0 events listed!` shown in the status message.

     1. Test case: `efind n/!@#`<br>
        Expected: Event list displays nothing. `Names should only contain alphanumeric characters and spaces, and it should not be blank` shown in the status message.

     1. Other incorrect delete commands to try: `efind`, `efind randomwordshere n/baking cookies`, `...` <br>
-       Expected: `Invalid commat format!` error message shown in the status message.
+       Expected: `Invalid command format!` error message shown in the status message.
 Instructions on the correct format are shown as well.

 ### Undoing/redoing a command